 The truth is, you never know.
 If a client visits your home office and gets hurt, you could be liable for those medical bills (and no, homeowners insurance won't cover a claim that happened as a result of your business).
 Likewise, a client could claim you were negligent in your work and decide to sue you, meaning you'd have to come up with the money for your legal bills.

 Good news: Business insurance is also considered tax deductible.
-Keep a record of your plan costs and purpose, and remember to write it off when you deal with Uncle Sam.
+Keep a record of your premium payments and remember to write it off when you deal with Uncle Sam.

 Again, your trips can’t be considered “commuting.”
 Only track your expenses if they’re related to work and outside of that daily commute.

-If you’re packing your bags for a business trip, you’re in luck.
-Most of the costs related to business trips are deductible for self-employed individuals.
+If you made a business trip in 2020, then it's likely you're able to claim those expenses on your taxes.
+Most of the costs related to business trips are considered self employed deductions, with some exceptions.
 Think airfare, business calls, lodging, and even tips for the hotel concierge.

 Here’s the key: This has to be a trip that’s used exclusively for business outside of your “tax home.”
 That's the jurisdiction/city where conduct business.
 Keep a detailed record of your trip expenses, as well as your trip’s purpose.
 You’ll need to prove it was planned and executed for business only.